The ultimate guide to Rio Lagartos Yucatan

 Posada Perico Marinero

-This cute property was one of my favorites when I visited.
+This cute property was one of my favorites when I visited the first time, so when I went back on my second time, I stayed there.
 The rooms are spacious, brand new, and nicely decorated.
-You can choose between a sea view (recommended) and a pool view.
+You can choose between a river view (recommended) and a pool view.

 Yes, they also have a nice pool and a garden to enjoy and relax, a great perk if you consider that it’s not possible to swim right in town, you will need to get a car or a taxi to reach a swimmable beach area.